postgresml/postgresml/pgml-docs/docs/user_guides/setup/distributed_training.md

 ## Logical replication (100GB - 10TB)

 Logical replication is a [replication mechanism](https://www.postgresql.org/docs/12/logical-replication.html) that's been available since PostgreSQL 10.
-It allows to copy entire tables and schemas from any database into PostgresML and keeping them up-to-date in real-time fairly cheaply as the data in production changes.
+It allows to copy entire tables and schemas from any database into PostgresML and keeping them up-to-date in real time fairly cheaply as the data in production changes.
 This is suitable for medium to large PostgreSQL deployments (e.g. 100GB - 10TB).

 Logical replication is designed as a pub/sub system, where your production database is the publisher and PostgresML is the subscriber.
 As data in your database changes, it is streamed into PostgresML in milliseconds, which is very similar to how Postgres streaming replication works as well.